 Last updated v1.0

-Since early 2020, restrictions on the conduct of some elective surgeries have been implemented at various times as part of Australia’s response to the COVID-19 pandemic.
+Since early 2020, restrictions on performing some elective surgeries have been implemented at various times as part of Australia’s response to the COVID-19 pandemic.
 Initially, these restrictions were applied nationally, although as different states, territories and regions managed outbreaks over the following years, restrictions have applied to different geographic regions and at different times.
 These restrictions have had effects on the volume, type and timing of elective surgery procedures undertaken.

 Elective surgery urgency categories